MicrosoftLearning/mslearn-openai/Instructions/Exercises/02-natural-language-azure-openai.md

 1. Observe the output, and then prompt `How difficult is the second hike you suggested?`.
 1. You'll likely get a response about the second hike the model suggested, which provides a much more realistic conversation.
 You can ask additional follow up questions referencing previous answers, and each time the history provides context for the model to answer.

-    > **Tip**: The token count is only set to 1200, so if the conversation continues too long the application will run out of available tokens, resulting in an incomplete prompt.
+    > **Tip**: The output token count is only set to 800, so if the conversation continues for too long the application will run out of available tokens, resulting in an incomplete prompt.
 In production uses, limiting the length of the history to the most recent inputs and responses will help control the number of required tokens.

 ## Clean up